lancingknight/SPxcoIN/README.md

-# Minimal replica in a distributed database
+# SPxcoIN - A Peer to Peer Exchange System

 	Version 1.0
 	Ling Wu
 	November 30, 2017

 ## Abstract
-	A crypto-currency protocol to minimize the distributed database and simplify verification procedures.
-	It makes easy to verify the holdings of multiple assets.
+	A peer-to-peer protocol to minimize the distributed database and simplify verification of the holdings of multiple assets.
 We created a protocol for listing and trading of standardized contracts within the system, which enables large number of transactions at low cost or no cost.

 ## Minimal Replica